 In the heart of Cardiff’s vibrant Butetown, a proposed tunnel project stirs deep emotions among locals.
 Once a bustling multicultural hub known as Tiger Bay, this area has long battled the impacts of urban redevelopment.
-The Butetown tunnel plans aim to link the district more seamlessly to the city center, promising better traffic flow and economic boosts.
-Yet, residents remain sharply divided—some see it as vital progress, others as another threat to their community’s fabric.
+The Butetown tunnel plans aim to link the district more seamlessly to the city centre, promising better traffic flow and economic boosts.
+Yet, residents remain sharply divided some see it as vital progress, others as another threat to their community’s fabric.
 This article unpacks the history, the proposals, the arguments on both sides, and what it means for Cardiff’s future.

 Historical Context of Butetown